-Imple ementa ation S Stages Relevant land and add an Otation EIA Ref Environmental Protection Measures / Mitigation Measures Location / Timing Implementation Agent С 0 Dec Legislation and Guidelines Implementation Status and Remarks In case any spillage or accidents results in significant land contamination, EPD should be informed immediately and the IWMF operator should be responsible for the cleanup of the affected area.
+Imple ementa ation Stages Relevant EIA Ref Environmental Protection Measures / Mitigation Measures Location / Timing Implementation Agent Des С 0 Dec Legislation and Guidelines Implementation Status and Remarks In case any spillage or accidents results in significant land contamination, EPD should be informed immediately and the IWMF operator should be responsible for the cleanup of the affected area.
 The responses procedures described in Section 6b.6.3.1 and Section 6b.6.3.2 of EIA report should be followed accordingly together with the land contamination assessment and remediation guidelines stipulated in the Guidance Manual for Use of Risk-based Remediation Goals for Contaminated Land Management and the Guidance Note for Contaminated Land and Remediation.

-^{} Des - Design, C - Construction, O - Operation, and Dec - Decommissioning
+\ Des - Design, C - Construction, O - Operation, and Dec - Decommissioning